-(1) In August 2012, Birchcliff completed a bought deal equity financing for gross proceeds of \$50 million.
+(2) In August 2012, Birchcliff completed a bought deal equity financing for gross proceeds of \$50 million.
 The Corporation issued 2,000,000 preferred units at a price of \$25.00 per preferred unit for gross proceeds of \$50 million.
 Each preferred unit was comprised of one cumulative redeemable five year rate reset Series A Preferred Share of Birchcliff, to yield initially 8% per annum; and three common share purchase warrants of Birchcliff (the "preferred warrants").
 Each preferred warrant provided the right to purchase one common share until August 8, 2014, at an exercise price of \$8.30 per common share.

-The Series A Preferred Shares pay cumulative dividends of \$2.00 per Series A Preferred Share per annum, payable quarterly if, as and when declared by Birchcliff's Board of Directors, for the initial five year period ending September 30, 2017.
+The Series A Preferred Shares paid cumulative dividends of \$2.00 per Series A Preferred Share per annum for the initial five year period ending September 30, 2017.
+On September 30, 2017, the Series A Preferred Shares dividend was reset to \$2.09 per Series A Preferred Share per annum, payable quarterly if, as and when declared by Birchcliff's Board of Directors.
 Thereafter, the dividend rate will be reset every five years at a rate equal to the then current five year Government of Canada bond yield plus 6.83%.
-The Series A Preferred Shares are redeemable at \$25.00 per preferred share at the option of the Corporation on September 30, 2017 and on September 30 in every fifth year thereafter.
-Holders of the Series A Preferred Shares have the right, at their option, to convert their Series A Preferred Shares into cumulative redeemable floating rate Series B Preferred Shares will be entitled to receive quarterly floating rate cumulative preferential cash dividends, if declared by Birchcliff's Board of Directors, at a rate equal to the sum of the then current 90 day Government of Canada Treasury Bill rate plus 6.83%.
-In the event of liquidation, dissolution or winding-up of Birchcliff, the holders of the Series A Preferred Shares will be entitled to receive \$25.00 per share as well as all accrued unpaid dividends before any amounts will be paid or any assets will be entitled to the holders of any other shares ranking junior to the Series A Preferred Shares and the Series B Preferred Shares The holders of the Series A Preferred Shares and the Series B Preferred Shares The holders of the Series B Preferred Shares will be entitled to receive \$25.00 per share as well as all accrued unpaid dividends before any amounts will be paid or any assets will be eries A Preferred Shares and the Series B Preferred Shares The holders of the Series B Preferred Shares will be entitled to the holders of any other shares ranking junior to the Series A share in any further distribution of the assets of the Corporation.
+The Series A Preferred Shares were redeemable at \$25.00 per preferred share at the option of the Corporation on September 30, 2017.
+The Corporation did not exercise the option to redeem any Series A Preferred Shares on September 30, 2017.
+The next opportunity for the Corporation to redeem the Series A Preferred Shares at \$25.00 per preferred share is September 30, 2022 and on September 30 in every fifth year thereafter.
+Holders of the Series A Preferred Shares had the right, at their option, to convert their Series A Preferred Shares into cumulative redeemable floating rate Series B Preferred Shares, subject to certain conditions, on September 30, 2017, None of Birchcliff's outstanding Series A Preferred Shares were converted into Series B Preferred Shares on September 30, 2017 as only 165,960 Series A Preferred Shares were tendered for conversion, which was less than the 250,000 shares required to give effect to conversions into Series B Preferred Shares.
+The next opportunity for holders of the Series A Preferred Shares to convert their Series A Preferred Shares into Series B Preferred Shares, subject to certain conditions, is September 30, 2022 and on September 30 in every fifth year thereafter.
+The holders of the Series B Preferred Shares will be entitled to receive quarterly floating rate cumulative preferential cash dividends, if declared by Birchcliff's Board of Directors, at a rate equal to the sum of the then current 90 day Government of Canada Treasury Bill rate plus 6.83%.
+In the event of liquidation, dissolution or winding-up of Birchcliff, the holders of the Series A Preferred Shares and Series B Preferred Shares will be entitled to receive \$25.00 per share as well as all accrued unpaid dividends before any amounts will be paid or any assets will be distributed to the holders of any other shares ranking junior to the Series A

+Preferred Shares and the Series B Preferred Shares.
+The holders of the Series A Preferred Shares and the Series B Preferred Shares will not be entitled to share in any further distribution of the assets of the Corporation.